Free digital literacy lessons

 Under Pressure

 Social media starts making Antoni feel pressured to look a certain way that's not all that realistic.
-Children must help him find support for his mental wellbeing and self-image.
+Children must help him find support for his mental wellbeing and self-image by making positive choices.

 Sharing Gone Wrong